AndroOtt/Application-Hacking-and-Vulnerabilities/mrbeast.md

 URL Decode — if you see %4a%5f%2b%18

+USE binwalk -e

 From Binary — if it's literal 01001010 01011111

 From Decimal — if it's numbers like 74 95 43 24

+GHIDRA :

+WINDOW -> DEFINED STRINGS

+SYMBOL TREE (ON LEFT) LOOK UNDER FUNCTIONS FOR MAIN, READ FOR THE OVERALL FLOW, WHAT IS HAPPENING TO IT

+strcmp, strncmp, memcmp — direct comparisons, the expected value is often visible

+strlen — tells you the expected input length

+atoi, strtol — input is being converted to a number

+malloc, calloc — dynamic memory, the size hints at data structure

+printf with format strings — look for format string vulnerabilities

+rand, srand — if seeded with a predictable value, the "random" numbers are reproducible

+Custom functions with loops and XOR — likely encoding/decoding routines